-The seasonality of receipts renders the company more sensitive to liquidity risk in the low sales periods of the year.
+Regional Mutuals: the seasonality of receipts (at the beginning of the year) renders the company more sensitive to liquidity risk in the second half of the year.
 However, aggregate experience indicates that the entity is not very sensitive to this type of risk.